Klingental 11 in Kleinbasel

-The house served as the convent’s weaving mill.
-As a result of the Reformation, the monastery was dissolved in 1557 and from then on served as accommodation for soldiers from the nearby barracks.
-After several owners, the property became the property of the city of Basel.
+The house was the convent’s weaving mill.
+The monastery was dissolved in 1557 and became an accommodation for soldiers of the nearby barracks.
+The house became later the property of the city of Basel.

 Rolf Rappaz opened his studio in this house in the middle of the twentieth century, and his studio would leave its mark on graphic art in Switzerland and far beyond for decades.